-This document provides additional information on the RIPE NCC Clearing House and should be read in conjunction with the RIPE NCC Standard Terms and Conditions.
-The RIPE NCC Standard Terms and Conditions and the RIPE NCC Standard Service Agreement will be authoritative over this document.
+This document provides additional information on the RIPE NCC Clearing House and should be read in conjunction with the RIPE NCC Standard Service Agreement.
+The RIPE NCC Standard Service Agreement will be authoritative over this document.

 The RIPE NCC is a not-for-profit organisation.
 Nevertheless, a positive or negative result can be achieved in a particular year.
 In principle, this would be subject to Corporate Income tax.
 However, the RIPE NCC has set up special arrangements with the Dutch tax authorities to move any surplus or deficit to accumulate in a "special" reserve.
 This "special" reserve, known as the Clearing House, gives the RIPE NCC a stable financial position to operate soundly and continuously.